TNSC-DanB/Scripts/README.md

 # Scripts
-Scripts to make the life easier
+Scripts to make the life easier.

+Learning some of this git stuff.